irmen/prog8/docs/source/programming.rst

 Integers are 8 or 16 bit numbers and can be written in normal decimal notation, in hexadecimal and in binary notation.
+A single character in single quotes such as ``'a'`` is translated into a byte integer, which is the Petscii value for that character.

 .. todo::
     Right now only unsinged integers are supported (0-255 for byte types, 0-65535 for word types)